johnwarden/atproto-community-notes/services/notes/DEPLOYMENT_PLAN.md

 ## Configuration Management

-**No .env files with secrets**: All secrets stored in Fly.io secrets only.

 **Single .env file**: Contains only non-secret environment variables for production deployment.

 **Justfile reads .env**: Uses `set dotenv-load := true` to read non-secret variables.